Inspired By: Emma Watson’s Beauty Routine

 Mascara is a hard product to do right.
 It can’t be too sticky or it’ll clump lashes together.
 It can’t be too watery or it won’t hold.
 Of course, it can’t be too dry or it’ll flake.
 Then comes the question of the brush and how well it applies and how long it lasts!

-The brush is grand as long as I’ve curled my lashes before applying, it lasts all day and holds the curl relatively well, and there’s minimal flaking.
-The biggest drawback for me is that the brush is a little strange and tempermental.
-It’s pretty small and the bristles are thin, so my lashes sometimes get clumpy – it was worse when I first got it and the brush held a tonne of product.
-Usually if my lashes have clumped a bit I just go over it with a different mascara brush (why do I always have like 50 empty mascaras at any given time).
+The brush is great, as long as I’ve curled my lashes before applying.
+It lasts all day and holds the curl relatively well.
+Plus there’s minimal flaking.
+The biggest drawback for me is that the brush is a little strange and temperamental.
+It’s pretty small and the bristles are thin, so my lashes sometimes get clumpy.
+It was worse when I first got it and the brush held a ton of product.
+Usually if my lashes have clumped a bit I just go over it with a different mascara brush.
 The end result is pretty average, but that’s probably me and my average lashes’ fault, not the mascara.
-Overall, I’d purchase it again, but I’m definitely not done trying out different mascaras (hmu with those recommendations!!)
+Overall, I’d purchase it again, but I’m definitely not done trying out different mascaras.

 The double protection mascara is waterproof – but only to cold water.
-So, in the rain, or in a pool or the sea the mascara won’t come off, but if you take your mascara off in the shower (like me!) is comes off so easily!
+So, in the rain, or in a cold body of water the mascara won’t come off.
+But if you take your mascara off in the shower (like me!) is comes off so easily!
 Truly magical.
 That being said, it doesn’t stand up well against tears.
 It’s not the end of the world if you get a little teary eyed, but as soon as you start wiping it starts smudging.

 Cost + Purchasing